anarchivist/nyac-2014-presentation/presentation.md

 ![DPLA partners as of 2014](images/partners-chart.png)

 <div role="note" class="note">
-This chart represents the breakdown as of 2013 in terms of types of partners whose content is represented in DPLA.
+This chart represents the breakdown in terms of types of partners whose content is represented in DPLA.
 As you can see, there is a wide range of types of institutions, including government agencies, museums, historical societies, academic libraries, and so on.
 </div>